Xue1iang/mallard_urdf/README.md

 Note on creating rviz config.
 To create *.rviz config file, launch urdf without args, change frame to (usually) base_link and add robot description in rviz, then save rviz config file.
 Ammend launch file to add config as arg."

+Edit, 13th May 2020:
+  - launch gazebo first and 'play' the simulation.
+Then launch control and teleop, so SLAM can read Lidar values after simulation starts playing.
+  -